dtb1000/LORNA-Clinical-Trial/Python code/README.md

 4. Create dashboards to visualise trends using Power BI (to be updated)

 ### **Simulated study details**
-Study ID                    LORNA
+1. Study ID: LORNA

-Phase of CT				          Phase II
+2. Phase of CT: Phase II

-Trial design				        Parallel groups with randomisation
+3. Trial design: Parallel groups with randomisation

-Treatment arms				      Placebo, Drug A, Drug B
+4. Treatment arms: Placebo, Drug A, Drug B

-Number of subjects			    300
+5. Number of subjects: 300

-Number of study sites			   4
+6. Number of study sites: 4

 ### **Files generated from the Python script**
-ae.csv					             Contains reports of any adverse events concom\_med.csv				       Contains information about any medications taken by subjects deviations.csv				       Contains information about any protocol deviations exposure.csv				         Contains information about the treatment arm as well as start and stop dates labs.csv				             Contains lab test results for each subject during each visit medical\_history.csv			   Contains information about any underlying conditions of subjects study\_metadata.csv			     Contains data about the study subjects.csv			         	 Contains data about each subject visits.csv				           Contains data about each subject's visits vitals.csv				           Contains vital signs measurements for each subject for each visit
+1. ae.csv: Contains reports of any adverse events
+2. concom\_med.csv: Contains information about any medications taken by subjects
+3. deviations.csv: Contains information about any protocol deviations
+4. exposure.csv: Contains information about the treatment arm as well as start and stop dates
+5. labs.csv: Contains lab test results for each subject during each visit
+6. medical\_history.csv: Contains information about any underlying conditions of subjects
+7. study\_metadata.csv: Contains data about the study
+8. subjects.csv: Contains data about each subject
+9. visits.csv: Contains data about each subject's visits
+10. vitals.csv: Contains vital signs measurements for each subject for each visit

 ### **Intentional data quality issues**
 1. Missing values